 Other methods are blatantly unsafe.
 They include inserting anything into the vagina, which poses a high risk of infection and sepsis; ingesting toxic substances such as turpentine, bleach, and other household chemicals; and any type of physical trauma, such as hitting oneself in the abdomen or throwing oneself down the stairs.
 “These are all things that people heartbreakingly try to do to end their pregnancies due to lack of access to clinical care, or lack of information or awareness of safer methods,” says Heidi Moseson, a senior research scientist at Ibis Reproductive Health.

-Between the states that have affirmatively safeguarded abortion access, abortion funds, and networks like Aid Access that get pills safely to those seeking to terminate a pregnancy, there will be medical options for abortion seekers even after Roe v.
+Between the states that have affirmatively safeguarded abortion access, abortion funds, and networks like Aid Access that get pills safely to those seeking to terminate a pregnancy, there are still medical options for abortion seekers even after the overturning of Roe v.
 Wade.
 Still, there have always been people who turn to underground alternatives.
 There are two DIY techniques particularly likely to reemerge because they never totally went away.
 One is the at-home vacuum aspiration, and the other requires consuming a concoction of herbs.